jessemckay27/MessageBoard/README.md

 ## Setup Instructions
 * Clone the repository
-* Navigate to directory
+* Navigate to the directory
 * Run the command: npm install
 * Run the command: bower install
 * To initialize the server, run the command: ember server
 * Open you web browser at http://localhost:4200
+* To stop the server, press CTRL+C

 ## Support and contact details